 Table of Contents

 If students' work will be collected by hand, then to be able to enter the work into Gradescope instructors must first scan each student's pages to convert them to PDFs.
-Many of our team members were educators who used Gradescope extensively in their courses, so we know firsthand that scanning dozens or hundreds of physical pages can be time-comsuming.
-Check out the video and tips below to help you scan pages faster and more easily.
+We know that scanning individual pages can be time consuming.
+Whether you're scanning 10, 100, or 1000 exams, check out the video and tips below to help you scan pages faster and more easily.
 Then be sure to see our FAQ on the scanners we recommend.

 - Tip 1: Know how many physical pages you will be scanning before starting.